Vaibhav0999/DSAI-Foundation-of-Data-Science/README.md

 4. Heatmap plotting

-# Practical 4:- Probability Finder:-
+# Practical 4:- Probability Finder:
 1. The probablity of patients having cancer given test is positive
 2. The Probability of Spam Email which contains word Congratulations

-# Practical 5:-  Probability and Combinatorics:-
+# Practical 5:-  Probability and Combinatorics:
 1. Probability
 2. Comninatorics:- a.
 Permutations,
                    b.
 Variation